Fuse (Keith Urban album)

-Fuse is the eighth studio album by New Zealand-born Australian country music singer Keith Urban.
+Fuse is the eighth studio album by Australian country music singer Keith Urban.
 It was released on 10 September 2013 via Hit Red and Capitol Records Nashville.
 The album includes features from Miranda Lambert and Eric Church and has spawned six singles, four of which have topped the newly introduced US Billboard Country Airplay chart, making it his first album to produce four chart-topping singles.

 Upon its release, the album debuted atop both the US Billboard 200 and the Billboard's Top Country Albums charts, becoming Urban's fourth (non-consecutive) number one album on the latter.
 It received generally positive reviews from contemporary music critics, who complimented the more diverse musical styles explored on the songs.

 Background

 Regarding the sound of the new album, Urban said during an interview with Rolling Stone that "[he] just wanted to see how far [he] could go before it's not [him]."
 He also said he was inspired by U2's album Achtung Baby.
 "Bono said, [Achtung Baby] had to be the sound of [U2] chopping down The Joshua Tree, which I thought was great," he added.
 "That's where I found myself at.
 I can keep making the same record, but I don't want to do that."
 The album cover was revealed on 1 August 2013.

+"Come Back to Me", a track co-written by singer-songwriter Brandy Clark, also appeared on her 2023 self-titled album.